scenarios

 Spending less

-It’s obvious really.
-If you spend less then it will reduce your chances of running out of money.
+It’s obvious really: spending less generally reduces the likelihood of running out of money.
 In other words, sequence-of-returns risk goes up the more you spend.
 But trying to eliminate all risk may reduce your spending to too low a level.
 What’s more, by assuming the worst case scenario there’s a good chance you’ll be spending less than you can afford.

 The problem lies with being inflexible in your spending.
 If you decide on a fixed level of discretionary spending for all time today, by the time the future arrives you’re more likely to have under-spent than over-spent.
 But by opting for a higher starting level, you increase the risk of running out of money.